-Tree Trimming & PruningTree trimming done to code and standard
+Tree Trimming & PruningTree trimming done to code and today's standards.

 Arborist Quality Tree Trimming